outware/gradle-plugin-cerberus/README.md

 ## Gradle Tasks

-Cerberus adds two tasks into your project classpath
+Cerberus adds the following tasks to your project classpath:

 `cerberus_makeReleaseNotes`
 - Generate release notes from all changes between the HEAD and a specified SHA-1 (`cerberus.lastSuccessfulCommit`)
-- Place those changes into the plugin extension at `cerberus.releaseNotes`
+- Load those changes into the plugin extension at `cerberus.releaseNotes` as a markdown formatted string

 `cerberus_updateTicket`
 - Comment on any identified Jira tickets with: